Dual Diagnosis Treatment Columbus, GA

 Services included:

-• Outpatient rehab, outpatient day treatment and outpatient methadone/buprenorphine or naltrexone treatment
+• Partial hospitalization, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment

 East Alabama Mental Health Center Russell County Clinic - 4.1 miles from Columbus, GA

-East Alabama Mental Health Center Russell County Clinic is a dual-diagnosis treatment center in Phenix City, Alabama that offers treatment services for substance abuse and mental health disorders that include bipolar disorder as well as thought disorders.
+East Alabama Mental Health Center Russell County Clinic is a dual-diagnosis treatment center in Phenix City, AL that offers treatment for mental health and substance use disorders that include bipolar disorder as well as antisocial personality disorder.

 Address: 3170 Martin Luther King Parkway South, Phenix City, AL 36869 in Russell County